nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

 checkUp has been created in such a manner that you do not need to manually save data.
-Simply executing commands saves any data created or deleted from the application!
+Simply executing commands saves any data created or deleted from the application.

 ### Editing the data file